ray-project/ray/doc/source/fault-tolerance.rst

 Actors
 ------

-If an actor process crashes unexpectedly, Ray will attempt to reconstruct the actor process.
-The desired functionality can be specified with the ``max_restarts`` keyword, which by default is ``0``.
-A ``max_restarts`` set to -1 indicates to retry indefinitely on failure.
+Ray will automatically restart actors that crash unexpectedly.
-After the specified number of restarts, subsequent actor methods will raise exceptions.
+This behavior is controlled using ``max_restarts``, which sets the maximum number of times that an actor will be restarted.
+If 0, the actor won't be restarted.
+If -1, it will be restarted infinitely.
 When an actor is restarted, its state will be recreated by rerunning its constructor.
+After the specified number of restarts, subsequent actor methods will raise a ``RayActorError``.
 You can experiment with this behavior by running the following code.

 .. code-block:: python